-Scam Alerts allow Kentuckians to receive a direct text or email alert once a new or trending scam is verified in Kentucky.
-More than 17,000 Kentuckians are signed up for the Scam Alerts program, which allows the office to send out an alert when new and trending scams are reported in Kentucky.
+Scam Alerts allow Kentuckians to receive an email alert once a new or trending scam is verified in Kentucky.
+More than 17,000 Kentuckians are signed up for the Consumer Alerts program, which allows the office to send out an alert when new and trending scams are reported in Kentucky.
 Sign up for Consumer Alerts, here. enroll online and select email alert.

 The Office of Senior Protection is also working with more than 170 Scam Alerts partner organizations to reach seniors throughout the Commonwealth.
 The office also launched the

 Interfaith Travel Series Scam Alerts, which allows the Attorney General's team to work with the AARP of Kentucky to partner with area faith-based communities and churches and work with senior Kentuckians one-on-one through their local senior ministries to help prevent them from falling victim to scams.